 You can then mail, fax, or e-mail this letter to the following:

-Or, as of 2016, you can try their eFOIA request form.
+Or, as of 2017, you can try their eFOIA portal.

 If you’re under an active investigation of the FBI, that material is typically exempted, but otherwise this is a simple way to see if the Bureau has been snooping on you.